JBwerx/Personal-Website/README.md

 # Personal-Website

-This will be the repository for my personal Website.
+This is the the repository for my personal Website's code files.